-Pretend you're someone dropping off a friend of your pre-teen daughter at your house for the first time, in the dark.
-You drive slowly by, searching for the address displayed on your cell or car's GPS.
-It says you're at 46257—or are you?
-There's a car parked in front of the curb where the house numbers should be painted, and a shrub covering the last two numbers of the address posted on the front facade.
+Pretend you're the parent of a friend of your pre-teen daughter, dropping off your child for the first time in the dark.
+You drive slowly by, searching for the address displayed on your phone's navigational app.
+It says you're at 46257 Mockingbird Lane—or are you?
+There's a car parked in front of the curb where the house numbers should be painted and a shrub covering the last two numbers of the address posted on the front facade.

-It's definitely time for an update, so why not make the numbers... attractive and in a font that complements your home's architectural style?.Continue to 3 of 10 below.
+It's definitely time for an update, so why not make sure the house numbers are legible, easy to find, attractive, and in a font that complements your home's architectural style?

 Change the Mailbox

 If you were the mail carrier, would you be able to find your mailbox easily?
 OK, if you were an identity thief cruising by, could your house be targeted as an easy mark, with the mailbox near the front of the property, hinges of the little door broken or unlocked so that bills and other important pieces of mail can be swiftly confiscated while you're at work?

 Or, from a design perspective, do you have a cast iron mailbox that would look better with a Georgian or neo-Colonial home than your Midcentury-modern?